 Postindexing differs in that the absolute address you store into the direct page "register" is not one location but the base of an array; you can then access a particular byte in the array by loading its array index into the Y register and specifying, as your operand, the direct page "register" (the location of the indirect base of the array).
-As Figure 11.1 shows, the processor goes to the direct page offset, gets the absolute memory location stored there, than adds the contents of the Y register to get the absolute memory location it will access.
+As Figure 11.1 shows, the processor goes to the direct page offset, gets the absolute memory location it will access.
 The direct page offset, being in the direct page, is in bank zero on the 65816; the array, on the other hand, is in the data bank.